Topology of Pulsar Profiles (ToPP). I. Graph theory method and classification of the EPN: General discussion and future work

 \section{General discussion and future work}

 We evaluated \name to automatically seek for morphological types, their evolution over frequency, and their global classes.
 For the first time, we present here a visual summary of 90 pulsars in a condensed format.
 All previous publications to date, to best of our knowledge, presented pulsars individually.
-Beyond the effort to utilize Rankin classes and predict classes from unclassified pulsars (\S\ref{sec:classification}), our condensed, self-organized method makes visually intelligible a number of trends in spectral evolution that only become obvious when considering a collection of pulsars.
-Utilizing multiple frequency naturally leads to an MST that is slightly more complex to interpret than in the single-frequency-bin case.
+Beyond the effort to utilise Rankin classes and predict classes from unclassified pulsars (\S\ref{sec:classification}), our condensed, self-organised method makes visually intelligible a number of trends in spectral evolution that only become obvious when considering a collection of pulsars.
+Utilising multiple frequency naturally leads to an MST that is slightly more complex to interpret than in the single-frequency-bin case.
 In the multi-frequency case, while we see individual branches display similar profile types, e.g. symmetrical triple, we also find profiles being arranged by frequency evolution patterns.
 For example, a few pulsars show narrowing of profiles in FB2 and/or FB3 range before widening at FB1 and FB4 -- the most obvious cases being J1932+2220 and J0534+2200.
-In the case of J1932+2220, all profiles are taken from \citet{gl98}.
-The dispersion smearing ranges and the pulse-widths for this pulsar reported in their paper at different frequency bands are as follows: \\
+In the case of J1932+2220, all profiles were taken from \citet{gl98}.
+The dispersion smearing ranges and the pulse-widths for this pulsar reported in their paper at different frequency bands are listed in Table~\ref{tab:smear}: \\

 With the exception of the profile observed at 925 MHz, the dispersive smearing could be contributing around 50\% or more to the pulse width (which could be up to 100\% at 1410 MHz).
 Therefore, the observed intriguing trend of the pulse width over frequency for this pulsar might simply be determined by the instrumental setup, and not be intrinsic to the pulsar emission regions.
 Similar effects might also be present in other relatively high dispersion measure pulsars with intrinsically narrow profile widths.